Estate Planning: Giving You Peace of Mind For the Future

 What is an Enduring Power of Attorney?

-An Enduring Power of Attorney appoints someone to make financial any legal decisions on your behalf should you no longer have capacity.
+An Enduring Power of Attorney appoints someone to make any financial decisions on your behalf should you no longer have capacity to make those decisions.

 What is a Personal Directive?